Vietnam.vn - Nền tảng quảng bá Việt Nam

 We were quite proud back then that our family did not need to go to the neighbors to help them grind rice.
 If I remember correctly, from when I was a child until I grew up, that is, when the neighboring village had a rice mill, our family only used one rice mill.
 Every time it wore out or broke, my parents only dared to hire a repairman to fix it.
 There was no money to buy a new mill.

-In those days, during the off-season, my village often had the cry of “Who wants a mortar…” echoing in the small alleys.
+In those days, during the off-season, my village often had the cry of “Who wants to build a mortar…” echoing in the small alleys.
 Skilled “deputy mortar makers” were always sought after, sometimes before one house was finished, another house would ask them to come and work.

-The tools he brought with him were two huge pots filled with wood chips as big as several fingers put together, in which I remember there was a very large earth hammer, which was used to break up clay lumps and knead them into a smooth, pliable mass.
+The tools he brought with him were two huge pots filled with wood chips as big as several fingers put together, in which I remember there was a very large earth hammer, which was used to break up the clay and knead them into a smooth, pliable mass.
 The slightly smaller mallet would be used by the deputy to wedge the wood chips into the clay mortar.
 Those wood chips were wedged in a certain row, it would skillfully help turn the paddy into rice grains.

 We enjoyed watching the deputy mortarman work, but we were very wary of the two large pots he always carried.

 My friend told me that the basket once carried a child who was always crying and sulking.
 It seemed that the child was naughty so it was carried and sold for money.
-Thinking about that scary basket, I suddenly stopped being so stubborn and my sister also stopped her habit of bullying me.
+Thinking about that scary basket, I suddenly stopped being so stubborn and my sister also stopped bullying me.

 However, after a long time of use, the mill would encounter some problems.
-Its shaft might be worn out, the cutting board might break, the wedge might come loose, or the mill's cover might come off.
+Its shaft might be worn out, the cutting board might break, the wedge might come loose, or the mill cover might come off.
 At that time, the whole family would wait for the miller more than for Mom to come home from the market.
 If we saw him on the street, we would quickly bring him home so that our parents could ask him to fix it.

 Source: https://daidoanket.vn/ru-ri-coi-xay-lua-10280858.html